microsoft/WhatTheHack/xxx-GitHubCopilot/README.md

 ## Prerequisites

-- Your own Azure subscription with Owner access
+- A GitHub account with GitHub Copilot subscription or Copilot Trial
-- Visual Studio Code
+- Visual Studio Code with GitHub Copilot extension installed
-- Azure CLI
-- An AVNET X231 device
+- Basic understanding of software development and version control systems

 ## Contributors